HubSpot/vee/README.md

 Your project needs to have a `.vee` yaml configuration file (see [example.vee](https://git.hubteam.com/HubSpot/vee/blob/master/example.vee)).
 Run
 `vee` in that directory and your proxying will begin.

+Add the `--debug` option to see each route as it matches.

 Requirements
 ------------